 Data scientists, on the other hand, are more focused on designing and constructing new processes for data modeling and production.
 Because they use a variety of techniques like data mining and machine learning to comb through data, an advanced degree such as a master’s in data science is essential for professional advancement, according to Schedlbauer.

-“Data scientists are…much more technical and mathematical [than data analysts],” he says, explaining that this requires them to have “more of a background in computer science,” as well.
+“Data scientists are much more technical and mathematical [than data analysts],” he says, explaining that this requires them to have a stronger background in computer science as well.

 When considering which career path is right for you, it’s important to review these educational requirements.
 If you have already made the decision to invest in your career with an advanced degree, you will likely have the educational and experiential background to pursue either path.
 On the other hand, if you’re still in the process of deciding if going back to school is right for you, you may be more inclined to stick with a data analytics role, as employers are more likely to consider candidates without a master’s degree for these positions.